 Uninstall Your Shower Liner And Curtain

 If you have a shower liner, curtain, or both, remove and wash them.
 Pink mold grows and spreads on fabrics and plastics.
-Therefore, even when pink mold isn’t visible there, it’s best to clean your liner and curtain.
+Therefore, even when the mold isn’t visible there, it’s best to clean your liner and curtain thoroughly.